vaibhavantil2/search-service/README.rst

 On Linux and other POSIX systems (such as OS X), follow the instructions under "Building PocketSphinx-Python from source" in `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for installation instructions.

-Note that the versions available in most package repositories are outdated and will not work with the bundled language data.
+Note that the versions available in most package repositories are outdated and will not work with the bundled l data.
 Using the bundled wheel packages or building from source is recommended.

-See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
+See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing ls, compiling PocketSphinx, and building l packs from online resources.
 This document is also included under ``reference/pocketsphinx.rst``.

 Google Cloud Speech Library for Python (for Google Cloud Speech API users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~